|

 eggs, flour, vanilla, and cocoa powder.
 What is so different about this

 recipe is the reduction in fat.
-This chocolate wafer uses just three
+This chocolate wafer recipe has just three

-tablespoons of butter along with three tablespoons of margarine (I like to
+tablespoons (45 grams) of butter along with three tablespoons (45 grams) of

-use Smart Balance).
-And instead of using the whole egg, only the white is
+time to become firm.
+Also, instead of using the whole egg, only the egg white is

 Now, something to keep in mind when making these cookies, is that all